-Open the Blocks dialog with the keyboard shortcut "B", or click "Show Block Dialog" in the green properties box of any block selected in the drawing.
+Open the Blocks dialog with the keyboard shortcut B, or click "Show Block Dialog" in the green Quick Properties box of any block selected in the drawing.

-To make changes in a block, select the block in the drawing area or the name of the block from the list, and click the Edit button.
-The blue background color indicates that you are in Edit Block Mode.
-Once you have made changes, exit edit mode by clicking Drawing from the upper right corner of of either 2D or 3D drawing view.
+To make changes inside of a block, select the block in the drawing area or the name of the block from the list and click Edit.
+The blue background color in the 2D drawing view indicates that you are in Edit Block Mode.
+Once you have made changes, click Drawing in the upper right corner of either the 2D or 3D drawing view to exit edit mode.

-You will see all the blocks have been edited based on the changes made in edit mode.
+You will see that all the matching blocks have been edited based on the changes made in edit mode.

 If you have placed more than one type of block in the drawing area, you can replace one block with another by using the Replace feature.

 Example: You have two different types of blocks in the drawing area: one block containing a round table with chairs, and one block with a rectangular table and chairs.
 You wish to replace some of the rectangular tables with the circular tables.